diwako/diwako_cbrn/README.md

 ## Variables

-There are several variables pre set for Vanilla and ACE3 gear, those can be overwritted either directly in the files or in your own `postinit` function or `init.sqf` file
+There are several variables preset for Vanilla and ACE3 gear, those can be overwritten either directly in the files or in your own `postinit` function or `init.sqf` file

 ### cbrn_maxDamage